manvimadan12/MIT-COVI19-DATATHON/README.md

 # MIT-COVID19-DATATHON
-This repository contains our solution to the research question - -----------------------?
+This repository contains our data analysis to answer the research question - How do various community locations, types of businesses, and types of events vary in terms of COVID-19 transmission risk?

-# Hypothesis
+# Research Questions Addressed
+* Which businesses are super-spreaders?
+*

 # Datasets